robertmsale/codex-remote/README.md

   - `.field_exec/sessions/<tabId>.log`
 - The app tails that file over SSH and renders events/messages in the chat UI.

-On macOS local mode, the app runs `codex` locally and streams stdout/stderr into the chat in the same JSONL format.
+On local mode, the app runs `codex` locally and streams stdout/stderr into the chat in the same JSONL format.

+### Remote machine bootstrapping (no install required)

+FieldExec **does not need to be installed on the remote machine**.
+In remote mode it bootstraps per-project state by creating `.field_exec/` files inside the selected project directory (session logs, output schema, and small tracking files).
+The remote host only needs SSH + Codex CLI (and `tmux` is optional but recommended).

 ## Requirements

 - Flutter SDK (+ Xcode for iOS/macOS builds, Android SDK for Android builds).
-- Codex CLI installed on the Mac that will run Codex:
+- Codex CLI installed on the machine that will run Codex:
-  - Local mode: installed on the same Mac running the app.
+  - Local mode: installed on the same machine running the app.
-  - Remote mode: installed on the remote Mac host reachable via SSH.
+  - Remote mode: installed on the remote host reachable via SSH.
-- SSH server enabled on the remote Mac (System Settings → Sharing → Remote Login).
+- SSH server enabled on the remote host (macOS: System Settings → Sharing → Remote Login).
 - Optional (recommended): `tmux` installed on the remote host for the best “keep running while disconnected” behavior.

 ## Quick Start